Ida’s remnants to bring possible flooding, tornadoes to D.C. region on Wednesday

 - European (ECMWF): Around 1.5 inches

-Flood risk: Flash flooding and urban flooding are possible, particularly since soils are saturated after a month of very heavy rainfall.
+Flood risk: Flash flooding and urban flooding are possible, particularly since soil is saturated after a month of very heavy rainfall.
 Most counties around Washington are running 3 to 6 inches above normal for the month of August, and it won’t take much to spur renewed flooding.

 - River flooding is possible too, particularly near and northwest of Washington, where most rivers are already near or at flood stage.
 The Potomac River near Georgetown is predicted to hit moderate flood stage on Thursday, for instance, and it’s one of many that will become swollen thanks to an influx of upstream heavy rainfall.
 The risk of river flooding will increase northwest of Washington and into the mountains; the Monocacy River in Frederick is forecast to reach major flood stage on Thursday.

-Uncertainty: There is high confidence that the heavier amounts will be relegated to the west of Washington., with uncertainty in exactly how much D.C. proper gets.
-Subtle shifts of only 30 or 40 miles in the track of Ida’s remnants will have significant bearings on how much rain does fall.
+Uncertainty: There is high confidence that the heavier amounts will be relegated to the west of Washington, with uncertainty in exactly how much D.C. proper gets.
+Subtle shifts of only 30 or 40 miles in the track of Ida’s remnants will have significant bearings on how much rain falls.

 Severe thunderstorm and tornado threat

-The National Weather Service’s Storm Prediction Center has placed the region in a level 3 out of 5 “enhanced” risk for severe thunderstorm on Wednesday.
-“Several tornadoes and scattered damaging winds appear probable across parts of the Mid-Atlantic,” the Center wrote.
+The National Weather Service’s Storm Prediction Center has placed the region in a Level 3 out of 5 “enhanced” risk for severe thunderstorm on Wednesday.
+“Several tornadoes and scattered damaging winds appear probable across parts of the Mid-Atlantic,” the center wrote.
 It assigns a 10 percent chance of a tornado within 25 miles of a point, which is unusually high for our region.

 “The DC region is in the perfect 'sweet spot’ for the right ingredients coming together,” Halverson wrote.

-Timing in D.C.: The greatest threat for tornadoes will exist from 11 a.m. to 5 p.m. in central and western Virginia and western Maryland, and 3 to 9 p.m. in the Washington D.C. to Baltimore stretch.
+Timing in D.C.: The greatest threat for tornadoes will exist from 11 a.m. to 5 p.m. in central and western Virginia and western Maryland, and 3 to 9 p.m. in the D.C. to Baltimore stretch.

 Multiple rounds of storms are possible.
 Storms will fire quickly during the early afternoon, shifting east and perhaps redeveloping.